syed0059/Tictactoe/README.md

 ### Summary

+For the sake of this demo, I did not use a database to store the previous game records and instead chose to store them in memory.

 My assumptions for this project were that although the users are visually impaired, they are able to make out items on the screen and notice high-contrast colours.

 With that in mind, I designed the UI to be as simple as possible to make it easier to navigate using only a keyboard.
 I have also included text wherever possible, such as for each box in the tic-tac-toe grid, to allow a screen-reader to verbalise exactly what is going on in the screen.